Start something new for you.

 You need to be at least 16 years old to take this qualification.
 Entry is at the discretion of the centre.

 This is a vocationally related QCF qualification with 143 guided learning hours.
 Within this time you can expect to be involved in formal learning activities which could include classes, tutorials or seminars.
-You’re also expected to work independently, researching the subject and preparing for class-based activities.
+You’re expected to work independently, researching the subject and preparing for class-based activities.

 100 per cent of this qualification focuses on developing your knowledge and understanding of the principles of working with people with learning disabilities.